Aetna Logo

 Aetna Logo 1908

-Following the trends of minimalism, the designers simplified the structure of the emblem.
-The new version contained a black circle with an ” AETNA ” white inscription.”
-The shape of the letters was adapted to the size of the circle so that they occupied the entire inner space.
+Following the trend of minimalism, the designers simplified the emblem’s structure.
+The new version contained a black circle with a white ” AETNA ” white inscription.”
+The shape of the letters was adapted to fit the size of the circle, so they occupied the entire inner space.
 The first “A” and “E” were joined by horizontal lines to form a monogram or, more precisely, a ligature.

 1965 – 1989